CG-Group-Spin-It-TU-Berlin-Sommer-2015/cg-project-spin-it/README.md

-In the future a short manual for the installation and executen will added here!
+In the future a short manual for the installation and execution will added here!